[Minor revision–posted 8/23/22 (replaces 8/24/20 edition)]

 Operating Policy and Procedure

 OP 48.02: Legacy Telephones, Equipment, and Services

-PURPOSE: The purpose of this Operating Policy and Procedure (OP) is to set forth a policy to govern legacy telephone services and related equipment for all Texas Tech University (TTU) campuses.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth a policy to govern legacy telephone services and related equipment for all Texas Tech University (TTU) campuses.
 This policy defines the requirements to help ensure availability, stability, and efficient operational management of these services.
 This policy applies to all students, employees, and guests who utilize the TTU legacy voice infrastructure.
-This policy does not cover Voice over Internet Protocol (VoIP) services, which is administered by the Office of the TTU Chief Information Officer (CIO) and governed by OP 52.03.
+This policy does not cover Voice over Internet Protocol (VoIP) services, which is administered by the Office of the TTU Chief Information Officer (CIO) and governed by OP 52.03, Telecommunications Services.

 1. The legacy voice infrastructure includes all TTU owned or leased equipment and related cabling utilized to support legacy voice services.
 This may include, but is not limited to, fiber optics and copper cabling, telephone handsets and accessories, voice mail servers, call center servers, blue light phones, elevator lines, and fax lines.
 Communication Services (CS) is responsible for planning, implementing, maintaining, modifying, upgrading, and terminating legacy telephone equipment and services on the infrastructure.
-Modifications to the legacy telephone infrastructure is prohibited (including components purchased with grant funds) without prior approval by CS.
-Problems experienced with any of these services should be reported to CS at (806) 742-2000.
+Modifications to the legacy telephone infrastructure (including components purchased with grant funds) are prohibited without prior approval by CS.
+Problems experienced with any of these services should be reported to CS at 806.742.2000.

 04 Audit Services